Horse Racing Form Re-Imagined:

 For instance, we have been developing a suite of reports to help you hone in on the day’s under-the-radar contenders.
 These range from the fairly basic – like trainer and jockey (and trainer/jockey combination) form – to the less obvious, such as Trainer Change, Trainer Handicap 1st Run, and Trainer 2yo First Time.

 Each report can be filtered to your tastes, and has a selection of different data ranges through which to view the information.
 Here are some examples of the reports to give you a feel...

 As you can see, Geegeez Gold is a different kind of race card and form tool: designed and built by punters for punters.

-Since we started back in early 2013, we’ve welcomed over 8,000 users to our racecards.
+Since we started back in early 2013, we’ve welcomed 12,682 users - and counting - to our racecards.
 For many, it has revolutionised their betting.

 My experience of Geegeez Gold is one of revelation.
 It has enabled me to make more informed and sensible betting decisions.
 I more or less stumbled upon Geegeez a few years ago and to be honest was a bit wary of joining as I have been let down by previous experiences with horse racing paraphernalia.

 But Geegeez is brilliant.
 Anybody hesitating in joining need not worry because you will not be let down.